honeycombio/refinery/config.md

 ## Honeycomb Logger

-### Section Name: `HoneycombLogger`

-Configuration for logging to Honeycomb.
+`HoneycombLogger` contains configuration for logging to Honeycomb.
-Only used if Logger.Type is "honeycomb".
+Only used if `Logger.Type` is "honeycomb".
 ### `APIHost`

-APIHost is the URL of the Honeycomb API to which logs will be sent.
+APIHost is the URL of the Honeycomb API where Refinery sends its logs.

-Sets the upstream Honeycomb API for logs; this is the destination to which refinery sends its own logs.
+Refinery's internal logs will be sent to this host using the standard Honeycomb Events API.

 - Not eligible for live reload.
 - Type: `url`